Skip Navigation LinksHome > Certification > Below the Hook

 Your Premier Engineering Certification and Inspection Service Partner

-What comes at the end of the hoist cable is just as important to inspect, maintain and certify as the hoist itself!
+What comes at the end of the hoist cable is just as important to inspect, maintain and certify as the crane and hoist itself!

 Technically, engineers refer to these items as Below The Hook devices.
 They include such things as spreader bars, sheave assemblies, slings and cables.
 In oilfield rig work, they also include such things as elevators and bails.
 In a manufacturing environment, they include things like grapples, sheet lifters and coil lifters.
 In any lifting system with a rated capacity of 2000 kg or more, Section 89 from the Alberta OH&S Code Part 6 applies: